FarruhShahidi/Machine-Learning-with-AWS/README.md

 # Machine-Learning-with-AWS

 The present project consists of several computer vision algorithms on AWS.
 Specifically, I work with the popular Oxford IIIT Pet Dataset and and use Amazon SageMaker to create, train and deploy the following models:
-1. A Image classifier with Amazon SageMaker
+1. An Image classifier with Amazon SageMaker.

 2. An image classifier with TensorFlow within SageMaker ecosystem.